 If you have ever seen amazing eyes in a photo there is a good chance that it has been edited in Photoshop.
 Enhancing a person’s eyes in Photoshop is a quick way to make an image really stand out.

-In today’s episode we show you how to use the natural colors of an eye to enhance its color depth.
-You will also learn how to properly dodge and burn an eye to make it stand out.
+In today’s episode we show you how to color, brighten and sharpen eyes in photoshop.
+You will also learn how to properly Dodge and Burn an eye to make it stand out.

 Coloring the Eye

 There are many ways to Color a person’s eye in Photoshop.
 This method uses the natural color of the eye as a base for new Color.
 Start out by creating a New Layer and sampling the color from the inner part of the eye.
 Next open your color palette and increase both Lightness and Saturation.
 This will give you a more vibrant version of the same Hue.
 Then paint over the inner part of the eye, covering where the original Color was.
 Do this a couple of times, sampling Colors from around the eye.